Our way as artists, authors and curators

 Multi-medial relaxation with nature, colors and art

 Inspired by the Asian healing art popular in Western Europe, when Gabriele Walter graduated as a journalist she did additional training as a relaxation therapist.
 She and Kurt Ries produced their own multimedia CD in the area of travel and meditation.
-The concept of the interactive CD, filmed on the islands of Rügen and Hiddensee, was mainly based on meditative content, the color spectrum of the rainbow, and color healing.
+The concept of the interactive CD, filmed on the German islands of Rügen and Hiddensee, was mainly based on meditative content, the color spectrum and color healing.

 In 2010, Gabriele Walter and Kurt Ries launched the Internet site “www.meditaterra.de” and the travel and relaxation blog “Bernsteinrose”, in which the combining of travel, meditation and relaxation plays a fundamental role.
 In addition to various travel features, the blog includes the regular feature “5-min relaxation”.
 These are guided meditations on mindfulness with nature and landscape photos, colors and art history.
 From this beginning came the idea that blog readers could themselves be able to offer thoughts expressed in art images matching the travel theme of the blog, to help foster worldwide art.

 Especially in the print media, in the artistic work of Kurt Ries the smaller format has always been important.
 Participation in graphic exhibitions around the world made him realize that there are many artists in this field who are not well known but whose works are as fascinating and valuable as those by big-name artists.

 The small format is also crucial to the artistic work of Gabriele Walter as a haiku poet, or in the area of short poetry.
 (As a self-taught painter, she also designs innovative “haiku images” and engages in a kind of Zen photography.)
 We like the smaller artworks!